We become what we behold. We shape our tools and then our tools shape us. – Marshall McLuhan

 - Locate 3rd party features (e.g. Unity Asset Store), install, customize, and refine

-An Expert Tools Developer will…
+Unity Tools Developer

-- Identify workflow challenges and tooling needs
+- Will identify workflow challenges and tooling needs

-- Perform buy-vs-build analysis
+- Will perform buy-vs-build analysis

-- Develop new, custom solutions
+- Will develop custom tool solutions

 You can use editor scripting (C#) inside Unity to make life easier for your game designers, or even yourself.
 With a small amount of code, you can automate some of the more tedious aspects of using the inspector to configure your behaviors, and provide visual feedback on configuration changes.